Brandt scores with back to send Dortmund top in Bundesliga - WHIZ News

 Bayern, which has seen its four-point lead disappear since the winter break, hosts Union on Sunday.

 Brandt scored for the fourth consecutive league game for Dortmund.
-Marco Reus whipped in a free kick and Brandt bent forward so that the ball skimmed off his back and in after 43 minutes.
+Marco Reus whipped in a free kick and Brandt bent forward so the ball skimmed in off his back shortly before the break.

-Hoffenheim might have had a penalty early in the second half, when referee Martin Petersen awarded a free kick for an apparent foul by Emre Can on Kevin Akpoguma, then looked at replays to see if it was inside the penalty area.
-After checking, however, he decided it wasn’t a foul.
+“Things are working out for us at the moment,” Brandt said.
+“A little bit of luck is part of it.
+We’re efficient.
+Today we were a little less efficient then we’ve been over the past few weeks, when we played very well.
+We have many guys in great form and, as we saw in the last few weeks, others who’ve come in and scored very important goals for us.
+A lot is coming together.”

-Gregor Kobel denied Andrej Kramaric from the resultant free kick but Hoffenheim kept up its pressure to the end.
+Dortmund goalkeeper Gregor Kobel denied Andrej Kramaric from the resulting free kick but Hoffenheim kept up its pressure to the end.

+“In the past we often lost such games, so from that point of view it’s a positive development,” Brandt said.
+“Nevertheless, it’s a very, very, very strong moment, what we’ve delivered in the past few weeks.
+And we have to keep going.”

 It was American coach Pellegrino Matarazzo’s third consecutive defeat since taking over at Hoffenheim.